Hooked Fisherman

 Not as breathable as Simms

-For anglers who want real UPF protection in a traditional cap profile, the Columbia Bonefish is the best pick under $35.
-It's what I grab for freshwater bass fishing when a wide-brim hat feels excessive.
-The dark underbrim is the key feature — it cuts water glare better than a standard cap.
-Much better value than similar caps from brands without fishing heritage.
+For anglers who want real UPF protection in a traditional cap profile, the Columbia Bonefish is the frequent pick under $35.
+CT freshwater bass anglers reach for this style when a wide-brim hat feels like overkill for a lake trip.
+The dark underbrim is the feature that matters most here — it cuts water glare noticeably better than caps without one, and reviewers consistently rate it above similarly priced caps from brands without a fishing-specific design background.

 Buff UV Protection Hat (Wide Brim)